POLICY 535 - SERVICE ANIMALS AND THERAPY DOGS IN SCHOOLS

-The purpose of this policy is to establish parameters for the use of service animals by students, employees, and visitors within school buildings and on school grounds.
+The purpose of this policy is to establish parameters for the use of service animals by students, employees, and visitors and the use of therapy dogs by employees within school buildings and on school grounds.

 II.
 GENERAL STATEMENT OF POLICY